K-9 Police Force’s Favorite Toy Is Clemco 4-Ply Blast Hose

-“What Noras loves just about more than anything,” Police Officer Josh Jackson says, “is chewing on Clemco Blast Hose.
-I could throw down a T-bone steak and a section of blast hose—and Noras would take the hose every time.””
+“What Noras loves just about more than anything,” Police Officer Josh Jackson says of his partner, “is chewing on Clemco blast hose.
+I could throw down a T-bone steak and a section of blast hose—and Noras would take the hose every time.”

 His Bite Is Worse Than His Bark